Posted by Stony Brook Surgery on March 25, 2015

 The new device, called the Maestro System, is the first of several devices we anticipate being approved this year for obesity management.
 The last time the FDA approved a device for obesity management was in 2007, for the Realize adjustable gastric band.

-Many patients currently chose not to pursue surgery, though they could benefit from it.
+Many patients currently choose not to pursue surgery, though they could benefit from it.
 Such patients may be interested in these novel technologies.

 The FDA approved the Maestro device for use in patients 18 and older who have a body mass index (BMI) of 35 to 45 (calculate your BMI) and at least one other obesity-related condition, such as type 2 diabetes.